-The Royals, with the British Royals in particular, have always been an important part of British culture.
+The Royals, with the British Royals, in particular, have always been an important part of British culture.
 But the world’s fascination with them seems to grow by the week.
 The public always welcomes the chance to catch glimpses of the royal family.
 But one, more rarely seen member of the family has been a fan favourite for many years thanks to her style and beauty.

 Her Royal Highness Princess Michael of Kent was born into a life of luxury and public service but there is an almost statuesque beauty about her that appeals to most.
 Although she is most well known for being a part of the Royals, Princess Michael of Kent is also an accomplished interior designer, author and art consultant.
-So here are some thing you might not know about her:
+So here are some things you might not know about her:

 She was previously married

 The Princess is a member of the royal family by way of marriage.
 The former baroness married the grandson of King George V, Prince Michael of Kent, back in 1978 shortly after her divorce.
 Before she became Princess Michael of Kent, she was married to her first husband, Thomas Troubridge, who was then a British banker and younger brother of Sir Peter Troubridge, 6th Baronet.